Putnam County, New York: Infrastructure

-Putnam County was provided with the majority of its electricity by the nuclear Indian Point Energy Center in Westchester County.
+Putnam County was provided with the majority of its electricity by the nuclear Indian Point Energy Center in Westchester County until April 30, 2021.

 Water is supplied from wells, lakes, or the Hudson River.

 The Putnam Hospital Center, located in Carmel, serves the eastern county.
 Western Putnam County is mainly served by hospitals in Dutchess or Westchester counties.

 Transportation

 The county has several passenger trains that serve the county.
 The Harlem Line and the Hudson Line of the Metro-North Railroad run north–south in Putnam.
 The Harlem Line makes stops at Brewster, Southeast, and Patterson.
 The Hudson Line makes stops at Manitou, Garrison, Cold Spring, and Breakneck Ridge.
 A connection to Amtrak can be made to the south at Croton-Harmon in upper Westchester County or to the north at Poughkeepsie in Dutchess County, both on the Hudson Line.
 Grand Central Terminal in Manhattan is roughly a one-hour train ride.

-Until May 1958, a third commuter line, the New York Central’s Putnam Division, operating between the Bronx and points in the county, served the region.
+Until May 1958, a third commuter line, the New York Central's Putnam Division, operating between the Bronx and points in the county, served the region.
 With no direct connection to Grand Central Terminal (a transfer was required in the Bronx), ridership on the line was weak compared to its counterparts.
 Freight service was also scant.
 The line was eventually abandoned in waves between 1962 and 1980.
 The former railbed has been converted to trails, and now serves as the South County Trailway, North County Trailway, and Putnam County Trailway rail trails.

 Putnam Transit, operated by the county, provides local public transportation.

 In contrast to the surrounding counties, Putnam has no airport.